Yerida: History

 It is difficult to estimate the number of people who emigrated from Ottoman and Mandate Palestine between the start of the Zionist movement and the establishment of the State of Israel, or the proportion of emigrants compared with the number of immigrants into the country.
 Estimates of the extent of emigration during the period of the initial Zionist settlement in Palestine with the First Aliyah, as well as the Second Aliyah, range between approximately 40% (an estimation made by Joshua Kaniel) of all immigrants and up to 80–90%.
 Although the precise number is unknown, it is known that many of the European Jewish immigrants during this period gave up after a few months and left, often suffering from hunger and disease.
 In the latter part of the Fourth Aliyah, during 1926–1928, the mandatory authorities recorded 17,972 Jewish immigrants, and the Jewish Agency counted about 1,100 more who were not registered with the authorities.
 During the same period, the authorities recorded 14,607 Jewish emigrants.
 Overall, it is estimated that about 60,000 Jews emigrated from Mandatory Palestine between 1923 and 1948, and that the total number of Jews who emigrated from the start of the Zionist project to the establishment of the state was around 90,000.

 After Israel was established in 1948, the country experienced a wave of mass immigration lasting from 1948 to 1951, primarily from post-Holocaust Europe and Arab and Muslim countries, absorbing 688,000 immigrants during this period.
 However, some 10% of these immigrants would leave the country in the following years, primarily to Canada, Australia, and South America.
 A small number went to the United States, and it was thought that the US would be the primary destination had immigration restrictions set out by the Immigration Act of 1924 not still been in place.
 By 1953, the wave of immigration had leveled off, and emigration was increasing.
-Initially, emigration from Israel was composed largely of immigrants who were unsatisfied with life there, but in the mid-1970s, number of native Israelis leaving the country grew.
+Initially, emigration from Israel was composed largely of immigrants who were unsatisfied with life there, but in the mid-1970s the number of native Israelis leaving the country grew.

 From 1948 until 1961, Israeli citizens required an exit visa as well as a passport to travel overseas even temporarily.
 Initially the intention was to prevent the departure of Jews who ought to be fighting, but also due to a perception that those leaving harmed national solidarity.
-After the six day war the restrictions were eased somewhat but still many administrative hurdles were put in front of those wishing to leave.
 To prevent the outflow of foreign currency, tickets could only be purchased with money sent from abroad.
 The general need for an exit visa was finally abolished in 1961 after several court cases and Knesset decisions.
+Other restrictions were eased after the Six-Day War, but still many administrative hurdles were put in front of those wishing to leave.